Cruise through the tangle of Kalimantan’s wild jungles and lush rainforests as you search for orangutans in the heart of Indonesian Borneo.

 In the evening after dinner, you will be welcomed by the Dayak Tomun with their Bagondang ceremony.
 The Dayak are a tribe who worship nature.
 The ceremony includes beating of traditional drums where you will have the chance to dance with the Dayak people who also will serve you rice and wine often served in a horn.
 Enjoy the ceremony before returning back to the longhouse.
 (B,L,D)

 After your visit, begin the five-hour drive back to Pangkalan Bun.
 Lunch is served en route at a local restaurant.
 Arrive in the late in the afternoon in Pangkalan Bun and check in to your hotel.
+Dinner tonight will be at a local restaurant.
+(B,L,D)

-Overnight in the Swissbel Hotel or similar
+Overnight – Swissbel Hotel or similar

 Download this tour’s PDF brochure and start your planning offline!